I learned that of course, not everyone is going to like the games made by Cenokga.

 I’ve now released a Patch Version 1.0.3 for Starclaw: Battle of StarSpace Nebula that includes various Player Experience changes and Fixes to the game.
 It includes a remade SFX and BGM volume control and a better multiplayer select screen and game balancing fixes.

-What I now ask, is that people now give Cenokga a chance.
+What I now ask, is that people give Cenokga another chance.
 Let me prove to be the game developer I set out to be.
 Let me prove to be the game developer whose games you can’t wait to be released.

 I know I compared myself to Rare and EA but, remember that I’m a one man game studio, who doesn’t have a team like they do.
 I do almost everything myself.
 Programming, Music, testing, marketing and a lot more.
 Sometimes one area gets over looked and forgotten about.
 Which causes bugs and glitches that I wasn’t aware of.